 - Self-employed individuals can still deduct moving expenses related to business assets.

-Within this Notice are five criteria that must be met in order to claim a deduction for business meals:
+The five criteria below from the guidance must be met in order to claim a deduction for business meals:

 - The expense is ordinary and necessary in carrying on any trade or business